Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Juicing versus Smoothies.
 I was a juicing disciple at one point in my life.
 And a person can juice spectacularly from many different kinds of organic veggies.
 My challenge was:

 No added sugar, none.
 Protein is key for the growing adolescent male.
-At 16, Alex is 6’5″ and 165 lbs.
+At 16, my son Alex is 6’5″ and 165 lbs.
 Tall and skinny.

 Each smoothie, each morning, is chock full of nutrition.
-Alex and I start our day with protein, fiber, vitamins, antioxidants, etc. And they taste great.
+Alex and I start our day with protein, fiber, vitamins, antioxidants, etc. I drink half, Alex drinks half.

 “I have remained in complete remission through a combination of nutrition, supplementation, lifestyle and mind-body therapies.
 Anti-angiogenic (anti-Myeloma) nutrition runs throughout these themes.